Is Wat Plai Laem Worth Visiting in Koh Samui?

 My kids were a bit tired by the time we got there.
 But they perked up quickly!
 There’s plenty of shade next to the temples and inside them.
 They absolutely LOVED feeding the big fish and turtles in the temple lake.
 We saw many Thai people doing this too.

 My mother-in-law, who’s in her mid-sixties, had a blast.
-She especially enjoyed watching the monks and the peaceful ambiance of this sacred place.
+She especially enjoyed the peaceful ambiance of this sacred place.

 Is Wat Plai Laem Kid-Friendly?

 Absolutely!
 Our kids had a great time despite being a bit tired.
-The temple grounds are spacious, making it easy to navigate with children.
+The temple grounds are spacious.
 What’s really nice is that it’s all separated from the road and parking lot, so our kids could run around freely and safely without us worrying about traffic.

 The highlights for kids include: